bensaufley/pgql-api/README.md

 ## Scripts

-This repo follows the [Scripts To Rule Them All] approach.
+This repo follows the [Scripts To Rule Them All] approach, with additions listed below.
 Scripts can be run from the command line with `script/name`, e.g. `script/server`.

+- `script/migrate`: runs `knex migrate:*` inside the container.
+Default action is `latest`; other knex migrate actions can be run by name:
+  `script/migrate down`

 [scripts to rule them all]: https://github.com/github/scripts-to-rule-them-all